You don’t pay any tax on lottery winnings in the UK, whether it's the normal lottery, scratch cards or even Euromillions.

 Essentially, there is no limit to how much of your lottery winnings you can gift to a family member or friend tax-free.
 So if you gifted a million pounds to your family, there would be no 'gift tax' on it.

-This relates to the general rule that you can gift however much money you like.
+This relates to the general rule that you can legally gift however much money you like to family or friends.

 That said, any amount of money gifted that’s above your annual allowances could be subject to inheritance tax at a later point.